EFontesP90/LLSim5G/README.md

 terrestrial (TN) and non-terrestrial networks (NTN) with multiple concurrent users under diverse mobility behaviors, reception conditions, and requesting differentiated broadband traffic from the available infrastructure.

-The link channel models implemented for TN and NTN are compliant with the 3GPP standards TR 38.901 and TR 38.811 respectively.
+The implemented link channel models for TN and NTN are compliant with the 3GPP standards TR 38.901 [REF] and TR 38.811 [REF] respectively, for frequencies from 0.5 to 100 GHz.
+For NTN use cases, it could be simulated the satellite service link from spaceborne or airborne platforms to multiple handheld or IoT end-devices.
+For

 The physical (PHY) link layer of a wireless communication systems is typically simulated through LLSs, mathematically modeling the point-to-point communication of a pair transmitter (Tx) and receiver (Rx) with a detailed link characterization